Turkish Airlines: Corporate affairs

 The airline head office is in the Turkish Airlines General Management Building at Istanbul Atatürk Airport in Yeşilköy, Bakırköy.

 Key people

 On 26 January 2022, İlker Aycı resigned from his position as chairman of the airline.
 During the board meeting the next day, Ahmet Bolat was elected to become the new chairman.
 Bilal Ekşi holds the deputy chairman and CEO positions.
+On 9 April 2026, Ahmet Bolat was reassigned to CEO of Turkish Airlines Inc., and Prof. Murat Şeker was elected as Chairman of the Board.

 Business trends

 The key trends for Turkish Airlines are (as of the financial year ending 31 December):